Mohammed Abequa: Jordanian trial, conviction, and release

 Jordanian prosecutor, Khalid Darwish, traveled to New Jersey to gather evidence.
 Abequa was tried, convicted and sentenced in July 1995 to 15 years in prison for murder.
 However, he was given a "palace pardon" and released from prison in November 2000.

 Custody of children

 Senator Frank Lautenberg blocked foreign aid to Jordan until the Jordanian government agreed to permit the Abequa children to return to the United States to live with their mother's sister, Nesime Dokur, in New Jersey.

-Resident of Finland
+American indictment

-The Morris County The original indictment for killing his wife on either 3 or 4 July 1994, then kidnapping their two children and absconding to Jordan, was still active and actionable in 2017.
+The original Morris County indictment for killing his wife on either 3 or 4 July 1994, then kidnapping their two children and absconding to Jordan, was still active and actionable in 2017.

 Context

 The case was one of several hundred of cases of international child abduction investigated by the United States Department of State every year in which an American child is kidnapped and taken out of the country by a parent or family member.